 Card 2.
 Wandering Glider Dragonfly.
 Status: Published.
 Artist, Jennifer Smith-Little.
 Print run 500.
 Distributed at 2016 Honk!
 Parade, 2017 Cambridge Science Festival (Science Carnival), 2017 Fresh Pond Day, and 2017 Cambridge River Festival.

 Card 3.
 Raccoon.
 Status: Published.
 Artist, Raúl the Third, illustrator of Low Riders in Space.
 Print run 500.
 Distributed at 2017 Honk!
-Parade and Oktoberfest, and I Heart Science at the Harvard Museum of Natural History, 2/10/18.
+Parade and Oktoberfest, I Heart Science at the Harvard Museum of Natural History, 2/10/18, Cambridge Science Festival’s Science Carnival 2018, and Restore Jerry’s Pond Earth Day Cleanup 2018.

 Card 4.
 Red-winged Blackbird.
 Status: Published.
 Youth Artist, Amireh Rezaei-Kamalabad.
 Print run 500.
 Distributed at 2017 Honk!
-Parade and Oktoberfest, and I Heart Science at the Harvard Museum of Natural History, 2/10/18.
+Parade and Oktoberfest, I Heart Science at the Harvard Museum of Natural History, 2/10/18, and Cambridge Science Festival’s Science Carnival 2018.

-Cambridge Wildlife Trading Cards are supported in part by a grant from these agencies:
+Cambridge Wildlife Trading Cards are supported in part by individual donors and grants from these agencies: